"For People who are Passionate about People!"

-Bill Burridge invites you to step back from your frenetically paced, externally-focused life and look beyond your day-to-day demands to tune into the signals from our spectacular Universe; clear indications that a richer, more meaningful – and more magical – life is there for the taking.
+Bill Burridge invites you to step back from your frenetically paced, externally-focused life.
+He encourages you to look beyond your life-sapping day-to-day demands and tune into the signals from our spectacular Universe.
+He suggests these signals are clear indications and reminders that a richer, more meaningful – and more magical – life is there for the taking.

-A Boerewors Roll for the Soul offers simple guidelines and thought provoking insights to help you take back control of your life, reconnect with your purpose and enjoy a life of personal freedom and fulfillment.
+A Boerewors Roll for the Soul offers simple guidelines and thought provoking insights to help you take back control of your life, reconnect with your purpose, and enjoy a life of personal freedom.

 After reading it you will: